UK savings statistics 2025

 Savings are a crucial part of money management.
 Whether it’s putting money aside for a particular purchase in mind, or building up a rainy day pot for something unexpected, comparing savings accounts will ensure you select the one that is right for you.

-Our research has gathered the most recent UK savings statistics, encompassing topics such as how much UK households have deposited as savings.
-The data collected helps reveal what proportion of a person’s income should be saved, along with the reasons why people put money away.
+Our savings statistics report has gathered the most recent UK household savings statistics, such as how much UK households have deposited into savings, what proportion of a person’s savings should be saved, along with the main reasons for saving according to Brits.

 UK savings market statistics